Gardener Soul

 Handling Root Suckers

-Wisterias often produces suckers from their base.
+Wisterias often produce suckers from their base.
 If you spot any of those, remove them immediately.
 These suckers will ultimately compete with the main plant for energy and nutrients.
 Dig their base a bit and prune them as close to the root as possible.
 It will allow the plant to concentrate all its energy on growth and flower production.

 Strategic Pruning to Control Plant Size